Juiix/EntitiesDb/README.md

 A high-performance Entity Component Framework written in C# for data-oriented programming.

+- **Fast** - Cache efficient, minimal structure, and low GC overhead.
-- **Simple** - Create, Read, Write, and Query components, no side-effects.
+- **Simple** - Read, write, and query components, no side-effects.
-- **Cache-Locality** - Components are stored in tight arrays, enabling maximum cache-hits.
-- **Archetype-Based** - Entities are stored in Archetypes and chunks for fast and efficient queries.
-- **Self-Contained** - You may have multiple database instances throughout your program.
+- **Self-Contained** - Contains its own internal structure, allowing multiple instances in a program.

 # Quick Look